telugutechvidya/cloudkart-microservices/docs/Installation/03-catalogue-service.md

 # 03 - Catalogue Service

-The **Catalogue Service** is a Node.js microservice that provides product data for the CloudKart application.
+The **Catalogue Service** is a Node.js microservice that provides product data for the skillupworks application.
 It manages product information including SKUs, names, descriptions, prices, and categories.

 This service stores all product data in **MongoDB** and exposes REST APIs for the frontend to browse products and categories.